How To Defend Against Drunk Driving Charges

-By Andra DelMonico, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on June 18, 2025 Featuring practical insights from contributing attorney Robert ReiffWhile it can feel like the end of the world when you get arrested for DUI, your life is not over.
-You face severe consequences for driving under the influence of alcohol.
-They include expensive fines, community service, jail time, and driver’s license suspension.
+By Andra DelMonico, J.D., S.M.
+Oliva | Reviewed by John Devendorf, Esq. | Last updated on November 10, 2025 Featuring practical insights from contributing attorneys Robert Reiff and Bruce EdgeIt can feel like the end of the world when you get arrested for DUI.
+But your life is not over.
+Drunk driving is among the most common criminal charges faced by drivers.
+There are severe consequences for driving under the influence of alcohol, including fines, community service, jail time, and driver’s license suspension.

 Presumption of Innocence and Burden of Proof

-In U.S. criminal court, you start with a presumption of innocence for your DUI charge.
+In criminal court, you start with a presumption of innocence for your DUI charge.
 The prosecution has the burden of proof to show that you committed the crime of DUI/DWI.
 You or your lawyer then present a legal defense in response.

 Challenging the Traffic Stop

-Reiff explains this process and how it relates to your right to drive.
-“All states have due process.
-This means that even though driving is a privilege and not a right, if they take away your privilege to drive, they have to give you some semblance of due process to challenge the validity of that suspension.”
+“All states have due process,” says Reiff.
+“This means that even though driving is a privilege and not a right, if they take away your privilege to drive, they have to give you some semblance of due process to challenge the validity of that suspension.”

 Questioning Field Sobriety Tests (FSTs)

-There are several potential problems with this test.
-It does not directly measure your blood alcohol content (BAC).
-The tests don’t account for individuals varying levels of physical ability.
+There are several potential problems with FSTs.
+They do not directly measure your blood alcohol concentration or account for individuals’ varying levels of physical ability.
+Many people struggle to follow directions or successfully complete tasks when completely sober.
 Whether you pass the field testing is also highly subjective based on the officer’s opinion of your performance.

 Problems Analyzing Breathalyzer Tests and Blood Tests